-Algebra II extends the discussions of Algebra I to include complex numbers, quadratics, polynomial functions, matrices and conic sections and probability.
-The primary goal of the course is to enable students to make sense of important algebraic concepts to be used in real life situations through discovery and investigation methods.
-Appropriate technology will be used on all lessons including but not limited to TI Nsprie.
+This course extends the processes of algebra introduced in Algebra I and uses the geometric concepts of Geometry to produce a more meaningful, in-depth approach to new topics in algebra.
+The primary goal of this course is for students to gain an understanding of high level algebraic concepts and apply them to real life situations through discovery and investigation.
+Appropriate technology will be used on all lessons including but not limited to graphing calculators.